Last Updated: March 1, 2025

 Early Life and Education

 At the age of 12 in 1983, Lewis made his acting debut on the program that would become his claim to fame: the ABC sitcom "Webster."
-He starred in the title role as a young orphan boy who gets adopted by his godfather George Papadopolis, a retired NFL star, and his wife Katherine, a posh socialite.
-For his performance, Lewis was nominated for four consecutive Young Artist Awards.
+He starred in the title role as a young orphan boy who gets adopted by his godfather, George Papadopoulos, a retired NFL star, and his wife Katherine, a posh socialite.
+For his performance, Emmanuel was nominated for four consecutive Young Artist Awards.
 However, as the years went on, Lewis grew more tired of being on the program and playing a character about half his age.
 At the age of 17, although he was still relatively short, he had more than outgrown the title role.
-His costars Alex Karras and Susan Clark agreed, leading to the program's conclusion in 1989.
+His costars, Alex Karras and Susan Clark, agreed, leading to the program's conclusion in 1989.
 In lieu of a traditional series finale, the final episode, "Webtrek," featured Webster going on an adventure aboard the Starship Enterprise from "Star Trek."
 On the ship, he encounters Lt.
 Worf from "Star Trek: The Next Generation," with many flashbacks from the six seasons of "Webster" being shown throughout.

 (Photo by Santi Visalli/Getty Images)